dojo/framework/docs/en/routing/supplemental.md

 const params = router.currentParams;
 ```

-## Get a matched outlet
+## Get a matched route

-Use the `getOutlet` to return the `OutletContext` for a matched outlet, or `undefined` if the outlet is not matched.
+Use the `getRoute` to return the `RouteContext` for a matched route id, or `undefined` if the route id's path is not matched.

-`OutletContext`:
+`RouteContext`:

+-   `id: string`: The route id
--   `id: string`: The outlet id
+-   `outlet: string`: The outlet id
 -   `queryParams: { [index: string]: string }`: The query params from the matched routing.
 -   `params: { [index: string]: string }`: The path params from the matched routing.
--   `isExact(): boolean`: A function indicates if the outlet is an exact match for the path.
+-   `isExact(): boolean`: A function indicates if the route is an exact match for the path.
--   `isError(): boolean`: A function indicates if the outlet is an error match for the path.
+-   `isError(): boolean`: A function indicates if the route is an error match for the path.
 -   `type: 'index' | 'partial' | 'error'`: The type of match for the route, either `index`, `partial` or `error`.

 ```ts